 One example of traditional programming in this sense is that it is used for tasks like building out a database or creating a website.
-In contrast, machine learning is used for tasks like natural language processing or predicting customer behaviours.
+In contrast, machine learning is used for tasks like natural language processing or predicting customer behaviors.

 Lastly, there are differences in the expertise required to build solutions with machine learning vs traditional programming.
-For traditional approaches, developers must be well-versed in coding languages, software engineering frameworks and principles.
-On the other hand, machine learning experts must be comfortable working with complex algorithms, neural networks, deep learning, statistical models and data science.
+For traditional approaches, developers must be well-versed in coding languages, software engineering frameworks, and principles.
+On the other hand, machine learning experts must be comfortable working with complex algorithms, neural networks, deep learning, statistical models, and data science.